 And if you’ve still got energy left, you can find fantastic restaurants, concerts, and all sorts of shopping to keep you busy and happy.

 Jack Frost is just as busy in southern Indiana when autumn comes as he (or she) is in Vermont (and the maple syrup’s pretty good in the land of the Hoosiers as well).

 One of our country’s original art colonies, Brown County inspires artists and art lovers with the natural landscape, the area’s covered bridges, and the many galleries, public art exhibitions, and events promoted along ArtsRoad 46.

 Kenai Fjords National Park is a land of extremes, from towering mountains and deep glacial-cut bays to crashing waterfalls and floating icebergs.

-If you can, take a tour by boat, so you can get up close and personal to a menagerie of marine life: humpback whales, Dall’s porpoise, Steller sea lions, harbor seals, sea otters, jellyfish, King salmon, and nearly 50,000 marine-based birds.
+If you can, take a tour by boat so that you can get up close and personal with a menagerie of marine life: humpback whales, Dall’s porpoise, Steller sea lions, harbor seals, sea otters, jellyfish, King salmon, and nearly 50,000 marine-based birds.

 Kohala Coast, Hawaii

 Forget about Oahu and Maui if you’re looking for amazing.

 Forget about Kona and Hilo on the Big Island, too.